bckrlab/dsc-tutorials/CONTRIBUTING.md

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
 You can contribute in the ways listed below.

+## Language

+Please use gender-neutral forms and inclusive language.

 ## Report Bugs

 Report bugs using GitHub issues.